TECH TOYS

 Tech Toys 360 buckles up for a lap in the latest high performance version of the legendary Corvette, the Stingray.
 This completely redesigned iconic car boasts an estimated 450 horsepower, 450 lb.-ft. of torque and a 0-60 time of under 4 seconds.
 A hot rod inspired e-bike, the Marrs M-1 Cycle, has the electrifying style and influence of generations of stripped down, custom built bikes with an attitude.
 Then, virtual reality takes a quantum leap into the future with the Virtuix Omni, the first multi-directional treadmill that transforms gaming into a real-life experience.
 Dive into the water in the innovative DeepFlight, a personal submarine with aeronautical design roots.
 Its proprietary composite materials enable the craft to withstand crushing water pressures, allowing for incredible journeys into a marine world experienced by few.

+Recently KTM X-Bow GT was on Tech Toys 360 and they point out that the car can go 286 mph.
 I thought what?
 Maybe 286 kph but not 286 mph.
 That’s beyond Bugatti Veyron territory.. beyond Hennessey’s Venom GT.
 Sorry, no video available on web.

 After googling the KTM X-Bow GT, there are several point outs that the car can go 284 kph or 231 kph depending on where the writer got the information.